Confidence-Monday/restful-booker-api-tests/README.md

 **OBJECTIVE**

-This project validates the core functionality of the Restful Booker API in Postman.
-It covers;
+This project validates the core functionality of the Restful Booker API in Postman, covering;

 * Authentication Flow
 * Booking lifecycle - Create, Retrieve, Update, Delete (CRUD)